How to create a strong LinkedIn profile for engineers and manufacturing specialists

 Use 4–6 short paragraphs or bullet points covering:

-1. Your core specialism
+1. Your core specialization

 What type of engineer you are and where you add value.